DraconDev/go-templ-htmx-ex/NEXT_STEPS_PRIORITIZATION.md

 **Why this first?** Most critical for user engagement and retention.

 **What it includes:**
-- Complete profile page (name, email, avatar, bio)
+- Complete profile page (name, email, avatar, bio) > i dont think we care about bio in most cases
 - Edit profile functionality  > we are using info from social logins
 - Avatar/image upload system > we are using social logins only so this is out
-- Account settings (notifications, preferences)
+- Account settings (notifications, preferences) >
 - Integration with existing auth flow

 **Benefits:**